Aodh (given name)

 Aodh (/i:, eɪ/ ee-,_-ay, /ga/, /gd/; Áed) is a masculine Irish and Scottish Gaelic given name, which was traditionally anglicized as Hugh.
-The name means "fire" and was the name of a god in Irish mythology.
+The name means 'fire' and was the name of a god in Irish mythology.

-The name features in the Irish surnames Mac Aodha (lit. "son of Aodh"; anglicized as McGee/McHugh/McKee) and Ó hAodha (lit. "descendant of Aodh"; anglicized as Hayes/Hughes/O'Hea), and the Scottish surname Mac Aoidh (lit. "son of Aodh"; anglicized McKay).
+The name features in the Irish surnames Mac Aodha (lit. 'son of Aodh'; anglicized as McGee/McHugh/McKee) and Ó hAodha (lit. 'descendant of Aodh'; anglicized as Hayes/Hughes/O'Hea), and the Scottish surname Mac Aoidh ('son of Aodh'; anglicized McKay).

 The name has a number of derived forms, including: